 2. Family-friendly work Christmas parties

-With most work places aiming to be more family-friendly and supportive of working parents, we’re starting to notice renting our kids furniture as well as standard for Christmas events.
-Most work Christmas parties that are becoming kid-friendly are usually being held in the day time and will include a kids activity or some sort, as well as a novelty item such as a slushie machine or a popcorn machine for example.
+With most work places aiming to be more family-friendly and supportive of working parents, we’re starting to notice renting out kids furniture as well as standard for Christmas events.
+Most work Christmas parties that are becoming kid-friendly are usually being held in the day time and will include a kids activity or some sort, as well as a novelty item such as a slushie machine or a candy buffet for example.

 If you’re going to make your event kid-friendly, it’s important to remember that you’ll need to factor both the kids and the parents in your planning. i.e. You’ll need tables, chairs and furniture for both adult and children guests, as well as separate catering usually.